On Top of the World

 On Top of the World is a large 55+ community on 13,000 rolling acres in north central Florida.
 Gated and well established, it shares the land with a working cattle ranch and plans to eventually build 10,000 single family homes.
 This makes On Top of the World one of the largest 55+ developments in Florida.

 Homes are single story and have a pitched roof, a front porch and an attached one or two car garage.
 Exterior are stucco and brick and come a variety of colors, including light blue, light yellow, light green and others.
 The community dates from 1981 and has five separate neighborhoods.
 Older ones have leafy lanes and mature landscaping while newer areas have small trees and bushes.
 The three home series are the Classic, the Premier and the Estate.
 All are energy efficent and feature concrete block construction.
-Floor plans range from approximately 1,225 square feet with two bedrooms, two baths to nearly 3,000 square feet with three bedrooms, a den and two and a half baths.
+There are dozens of floor plans ranging from 1,225 square feet with two bedrooms, two baths to nearly 3,000 square feet with three bedrooms, a den and two and a half baths.

 The World Design Studio gives homebuyers 10,000 ways to personalize their new dwelling, from choosing paint colors to selecting kitchen appliances.

-Prices begin in the mid-$100,000s.
+Prices begin in the low- to mid-$100,000s.
 The HOA fee is $340 to $360 per month.
-Please verify these prices with a Realtor as it is bound to change.
+Please verify these prices with a Realtor as they are bound to change.
 Buyers must put 20% down to purchase.

 Amenities abound and begin with the three beautiful golf courses, two private and one semi-private.
 The golf club plans tournaments, and PGA and LPGA staff professionals present clinics and lessons.